-Manual therapy is an approach used by physiotherapists for evaluation and treatment of neuro-musculo-skeletal injuries in an orthopaedic setting.
+Advanced Musculoskeletal Physiotherapy (Manual Therapy) is an approach used by physiotherapists for evaluation and treatment of neuro-musculo-skeletal injuries in an orthopaedic setting.
 Orthopaedic conditions often occur due to a lack of adequate joint mobility and/or proper movement control.
 These limitations can cause discomfort, pain, and alterations in posture, movement and function.

-Manual therapy involves restoring mobility and normal fluid function to otherwise stiff joints and promoting proper muscle control of those joints.
+Advanced Musculoskeletal Physiotherapy (Manual Therapy) involves restoring mobility and normal fluid function to otherwise stiff joints and promoting proper muscle control of those joints.